How do I enter a civil partnership and how does it differ from marriage?

 - If you want to end your civil partnership, you will have to apply to the courts for a dissolution order.
 Just like divorce, this can be a time-consuming, stressful, and costly matter.
-If you do decide to end your civil partnership, you should contact a qualified marriage lawyer, such as Graysons’ team of civil partnership solicitors in Sheffield and Chesterfield.
+If you do decide to end your civil partnership, you should contact a qualified marriage/civil partnership lawyer, such as Graysons’ team of civil partnership solicitors in Sheffield, Chesterfield and Hathersage.

 Are you husband and wife when you enter a civil partnership?

 When you enter into a civil partnership, you are not legally known as husband and wife.
 In a civil partnership, you are known as civil partners.